mikolajsacha/HaskellPics/README.md

 median_y_filter [imagePath]  <-- filter noises using moving median only on Y from YCbCr

 ##### Binarization:
-binarize <-- binarize image using Otsu's method for calculating treshold
 binarize [threshold] <-- binarize image using threshold (from 0 to 256)
+binarize_otsu <-- binarize image using Otsu's method for calculating treshold
+binarize_bernsen <-- binarize image using Bernsen's method for calculating treshold